p4lang/p4c/docs/README.md

 p4c_PYTHON += p4c.custom.cfg
 ```

-There is an global variable `config` in P4C compiler driver that stores the build steps
+There is an global variable `config` in the `p4c` compiler driver that stores the build steps
 for a particular target.
 By default, the bmv2 and ebpf backends are supported.
 Each backend
 is identified with a triplet: **target-arch-vendor**.
 For example, the default bmv2 backend is
 identified as `bmv2-ss-p4org`.
 Users may choose to implement different architectures running